 Pollution happens when the contamination reaches its peak.
 That condition is known as pollution.
 At that time, the solvents are termed pollutants.

-There are many types of pollutions like air pollution, water pollution, sound pollution, etc. Pollution is now one of the major concerning issues by the government and the public societies.
+There are many types of pollution, like air, water, sound, etc. Pollution is now one of the major concerning issues for the government and public societies.

-The increased amount of pollution in the country is leading to many health hazards and environmental hazards.
+The increased pollution in the country is leading to many health and environmental hazards.

-Water pollution is happening due to the unfiltered and non-refined waste products from the industries.
+Water pollution is happening due to unfiltered and non-refined waste products from industries.

-Industrial waste is mainly composed of harmful chemicals that affect the aquatic organism as well as those people who use the river water for drinking and their household work.
+Industrial waste is mainly composed of harmful chemicals that affect the aquatic organism and those who use the river water for drinking and their household work.

 Some selected lakes and rivers are allowed for idol emersion purposes.

-Similarly, the air pollution is caused by the industrial vapors coming out from the chimneys, the loud horns of the vehicles, the high sound of the loudspeakers, etc.
+Similarly, air pollution is caused by the industrial vapours coming out from the chimneys, the loud horns of the vehicles, the high sound of the loudspeakers, etc.

-All these practices are now in observation of the government.
+All these practices are now under observation by the government.
 Crackers are banned in many cities to stop air and sound pollution.

 Main Differences Between Contamination and Pollution